About

 Thank You

 As I learn better, I do better.
-Divesting thought and action from this machine isn’t a linear and finite task.
+Divesting thought and action from what we’re used to isn’t a linear and finite task.
 It’s an ongoing practice.
 I can’t further my work without these practices bearing on the decisions I make.
 Thank you for supporting my work and this vision.

 Updates and Revisions